mjc-gh/votable/README.md

 ## Defining Voters and Votables

-Next, in order to use votable, you need to define one more voter.
+Next, in order to use votable, you need to define one or more voter.
 Voters use the `votes_on` method to define what models they can vote on.
-For
-example:
+The `votes_on` method also accepts local overrides for any of Votables options (ie. `:default_vote_class` and `:allow_recast`).
+Here is an example:

     class User < ActiveRecord::Base
       votes_on :posts, :questions